V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

 <br>
 -> Some resources have a github repository and a website.
 For these, I have included them in one of the sections only.
 <br>
 -> All of the resources listed here are intended to be entirely free to use, thereby omitting some popular resources.
+Please refer to the contribute section if you would like to add anything that's missing.
 <br>
 - Don't forget to share this with anyone who might find it useful as well!
 </details>